 Ohioans for Gun Safety has spent the last couple years talking to Ohioans and gun violence prevention organizations to craft a ballot initiative to close loopholes in our background check law and create a Safer Ohio.
-We have crafted that language, filed with the Ohio Attorney General’s office and now we are ready to collect signatures to put it on the ballot as soon as 2020 and no later than 2021.
+We have crafted that language, filed with the Ohio Attorney General’s office and now we are ready to collect signatures to put it in front of the Ohio Legislature, and if they don’t act, in front of Ohio voters.

-An Act to Close Loopholes in Background Checks on Gun Sales (The Act) is simple and protects our communities by closing loopholes is Ohio’s background check law.
+An Act to Close Loopholes in Background Checks on Gun Sales (The Act) is simple and protects our communities by closing loopholes in Ohio’s background check law.

 The Act will require that sales and transfers of firearms in the State of Ohio be conducted by a federally licensed firearms dealer and that sales or transfer of firearms be conditioned on the person receiving the firearm being subjected to a background check pursuant to federal law.